 - St. George: This line will connect Staten Island to the west side of Manhattan at Battery Park City and Midtown West.
 The route will last about 35 minutes.

-Don't mix up the free Staten Island Ferry with the NYC Ferry as this is another ferry linking Staten Island to the south side of Manhattan (passing in front of the Liberty Statue).
+The free Staten Island Ferry is not to be confused with the NYC Ferry as it is another ferry that links Staten Island with southern Manhattan (passing in front of the Statue of Liberty).

 6. What are the NYC Ferry schedules?

-It is advisable to plan your day trip well to arrive on time as the ferry frequency is less than the subway.
-Depending on the route and the day of the week there is one frequency or another so it is important to be well organized to take it on time and not have to wait too long at the pier for it to arrive.
+It is advisable to plan well the day's excursion to arrive on time as the ferry frequency is less than the subway.
+Depending on the route and the day of the week there is a frequency or another so it is important to organize well to take it on time and not have to wait too long at the pier to arrive.

-You can consult the schedules in the official website, although you also have the schedule of each one of the routes in the different docks.
+You can check the schedules on the official website, although you also have the schedule of each of the routes in the different docks.

 7. Would I recommend taking the NYC Ferry?

-Of course I would!
-Taking the New York ferry is a good option if you are traveling on a budge, as it allows you to enjoy beautiful views of the landscape of Manhattan for little money while serving as transportation to move to other districts of New York for an excursion to DUMBO or Governor's Island, for example.
+Of course you can!
+Taking the New York ferry is a great option if you're taking a low-cost trip around the city, as it allows you to enjoy beautiful views of the Manhattan skyline for little money while also providing transportation to other New York boroughs to take a trip to DUMBO or Governor's Island, for example.

 The difference with sightseeing cruises

-If you want to know more about cruises in New York, I advise you to take a look at the guide on the best cruises in New York City.
-You will be surprised by all the possibilities!
+If you want to know more about cruises in New York, I advise you to take a look at the guide on the best cruises in the city, you will be surprised with all the possibilities!